Frequently Asked Questions

 Q: When can we register on the website?

 A: As soon as the website is updated for the new academic year, K.E.Y.S. administrators send email notifications that the website is open for registration.
-Generally, registration begins the end of April for the upcoming academic year.
+Generally, registration begins the end of April (or beginning of May) for the upcoming academic year.
 Some classes fill quickly, so to ensure your students get their first choice of classes, it is wise to register and enroll early.

 Q: When are tuition payments due?